Hurwitz-Ran spaces: Locally finite and Poincar e PMQs

-In this section we consider the Hurwitz spaces $\Hur(\mcR;\Q)$ in the special cases of a locally finite PMQ and of a Poincare PMQ $\Q$.
-Recall that a PMQ $\Q$ is Poincare if each connected component of $\Hur^{\Delta}(\Q)$ is a topological manifold; this condition implies that $\Q$ is endowed with an intrinsic norm $h\colon\Q\to\N$ such that $\Hur^{\Delta}(\Q)(a)$ is an orientable manifold of dimension $2h(a)$ for all $a\in\hQ$, see \cite[Proposition 6.21]{Bianchi:Hur1}.
-A Poincare PMQ is always locally finite, and a locally finite PMQ is always augmented.
+We consider the Hurwitz-Ran spaces $\Hur(\mcR;\Q)$ in the special cases of a locally finite PMQ and of a Poincar\'e PMQ $\Q$.
+Recall that a PMQ $\Q$ is Poincar\'e if each connected component of $\Hur^{\Delta}(\Q)$ is a topological manifold; this condition implies that $\hQ$ is endowed with an intrinsic norm $h\colon\hQ\to\N$ such that $\Hur^{\Delta}(\Q)(a)$ is an orientable manifold of dimension $2h(a)$ for all $a\in\hQ$, see \cite[Proposition 6.23]{Bianchi:Hur1}.
+A Poincar\'e PMQ is always locally finite, and a locally finite PMQ is always augmented.